National Science Foundation

 Mstatt develops photonic technologies for the healthcare, aerospace, manufacturing, and defense industries.
 The company was founded in 2018 and is headquartered in Cleveland, Ohio.

-RF Pixels, Inc. is a venture-backed company based in Silicon Valley that focuses on developing technology for the fifth generation of wireless cellular communications, commonly known as 5G.
-Founded by a team associated with the UC Berkeley Wireless Research Center, RF Pixels specializes in innovative phased-array radio technology.
-This technology offers unprecedented capacity and economics for the new 5G millimeter-wave frequency bands, facilitating robust high-speed connections for users while providing a solid business foundation for service providers.
-The company aims to enhance the next generation of wireless communications, allowing for advanced connectivity and communication capabilities.
+RF Pixels, Inc. is a private company based in Silicon Valley that focuses on developing innovative technology for the advancement of 5G wireless communications.
+Founded by a team affiliated with the UC Berkeley Wireless Research Center, RF Pixels specializes in phased-array radio technology, which offers significant capacity enhancements and cost-effective solutions for the emerging 5G millimeter-wave frequency bands.
+This technology enables robust high-speed connections for users while providing a solid business foundation for service providers.
+The company is committed to fostering a collaborative and motivated technical team dedicated to creating high-quality products and ensuring customer satisfaction.

-Sky Quantum is a company that specializes in quantum communication products and services.
-Founded in 2018 and headquartered in San Jose, California, it is currently operating in stealth mode.
-The company focuses on developing advanced communication technologies leveraging the principles of quantum mechanics, aiming to innovate and enhance secure communication solutions.
+Sky Quantum is a company that specializes in quantum communication products and services, founded in 2018 and headquartered in San Jose, California.
+Operating in stealth mode, Sky Quantum is focused on developing innovative solutions in the field of quantum communication, aiming to advance secure communication technologies.

 RF Pixels